If you’re seeking a warm welcome on the Southern Gold Coast, then look no further than Café All Sorts.

 Beach trade starts as the sun rises, with the crowd-pleasing medium roast Fonzie Abbott coffee available from 6am.
 Fresh juices ($8) carry names such as The Antioxidant, Green Envy, Blood & Liver Cleanser, Hangover Detox and Immune Booster, promising a healthy lifestyle.

-On weekdays, lunch is a time to relax, with specials such as coffee and cake for $7.50, a Turkish bread and coffee for $12, a ‘licorice all sorts’ menu with lots of choices covering hungry beachgoers as well as those with smaller appetites.
+On weekdays, lunch is a time to relax, with specials such as coffee and cake, a Turkish bread and coffee, a ‘licorice all sorts’ menu with lots of choices covering hungry beachgoers as well as those with smaller appetites.

 As big development borders either side of Kirra Beach, Café All Sorts sits in between in a sweet spot, a friendly neighbourhood hub of a café that makes Kirra residents very lucky indeed.

 Drop into Café All Sorts.
 It may well become your second home!

 34 Musgrave Street, Coolangatta 07 5536 9612 Open: Mon – Sun 6am – 3pm

 NOTE: Good Food Gold Coast dined as guests of Café All Sorts on one occasion.